A Mean-Field Theory for Coarsening Faceted Surfaces: Abstract

 \section{Abstract}

-A mean-field theory is developed for the scale-invariant length distributions observed during the coarsening of one-dimensional faceted surfaces.
-This theory closely follows the LSW theory of Ostwald ripening in two-phase systems \cite{lifshitz-slezov-1959:lsw-theory,lifshitz-slyozov-1961:lsw-theory,wagner-1961:lsw-theory}, but the mechanism of coarsening in faceted surfaces requires the addition of convolution terms recalling the work of Smoluchowski \cite{smoluchowski-1916:coagulation-1} and Schumann \cite{schumann-1940:continuous-coagulation} on coalescence.
-The model is solved by the exponential distribution, but agreement with experiment is limited by the assumption that neighboring facet lengths are uncorrelated.
-However, the method concisely describes the essential processes operating in the scaling state, illuminates a clear path for future refinement, and offers a framework for the investigation of faceted surfaces evolving under arbitrary dynamics.
+A mean-field theory is developed for the scale-invariant length distributions observed during the coarsening of generic one-dimensional faceted surfaces.
+This theory closely follows the LSW theory of Ostwald ripening in two-phase systems \cite{lifshitz-slezov-1959:lsw-theory,lifshitz-slyozov-1961:lsw-theory,wagner-1961:lsw-theory}, but the mechanism of coarsening in faceted surfaces requires the addition of convolution terms recalling the work of Smoluchowski \cite{smoluchowski-1916:coagulation-1} and Schumann \cite{schumann-1940:continuous-coagulation} on coalescence, and results in a novel coupling between the convolution and the rate of facet loss.
+As a generic framework, the theory concisely illustrates how the universal processes of facet removal and neighbor merger are moderated by the system-specific mean-field velocity describing average rates of length change.
+For a simple, example facet dynamics associated with the directional solidification of a binary alloy, agreement between predicted scaling state and that observed after direct numerical simulation of 40,000,000 facets is reasonable given the limiting assumption of non-correlation between neighbors; relaxing this assumption is a clear path forward toward improved quantitative agreement with data in the future.